ChaosHour/aws-tools/README.md

 ###
 Usage
 ```
+This is just a silly little wrapper around some aws-cli commands I use to list the logs from AWS RDS Aurora - AWS RDS  PostgreSQL.

-Create a go dir in your home directory then use go get to install the gds_logs package.
+Create a go dir in your home directory then use go get to install the aws_tools package.

 mkdir -p  go/{src,bin,pkg}